simonmrog/java/README.md

 # Java-projects
-Some java projects and codes made in Eclipse
+Some java projects and codes made using Eclipse for Java